 So you’ve spotted a mouse or two in your home and you want to know how serious the problem is.

-How many mice is considered an infestation and what are the signs indicating about how many mice have been letting themselves in your home?
+How many mice is considered an infestation and what are the signs indicating how many mice have been letting themselves into your home?

 The word infestation means: